rubenportz/Ruben-Portz/_posts/2020-03-12-The-power-law-of-distribution.md

 <li>What online discussion forums, platforms or websites do you use to engage with fellow << demographic or job title >>, and how frequently do you go there?</li>
 </ol>

-From the answers, you should be able to narrow down where your users hang out and how they inform themselves to approximately six channels.
+<b>Step 2:</b> From the answers, you should be able to narrow down where your users hang out and how they inform themselves to approximately six channels.

 <img alt="Marketing acquisition channels by Ruben Portz" src="/images/Acquisition-channels.png" width="100%">

-From those six channels, we now want to know the finer details around cost, targeting, control, input time, output time and scalability.
+<b>Step 3:</b> From those six channels, we now want to know the finer details around cost, targeting, control, input time, output time and scalability.

 You can either determine this based on your past experience and expertise.
 But I highly recommend actually spending 2–3 days trying out all six options simultaneously.
 This has worked best for the teams I've worked with.